Executive Members Of Staff

 - Mr. Gabre McTair, Director of Physical Education and Sport Division

-- Mrs. Beverly Harry-Emmanuel, Executive Director, Community Mediation Services Division
+- Ms. Joanna Joseph, Executive Manager, Community Mediation Division

 The Ministry of Sport and Community Development seeks to build our nation’s human capital through the development of athletic talent and community life in Trinidad and Tobago.
 This new ministry represents an ever-important intersectionality of community life and physical activity.